 Explore A Day in the Life of Your Ancestor -- a Page by Page System

 As you search newspapers for details on or around a day in the life of your ancestors, you’ll find potential articles in the following news sections.

 Businesses weren’t the only advertisers.
 What were people seeking?
-What jobs were available and what rates were offered?
-Did you ancestor have this type of job?
+What jobs were available, and what rates were offered?
+Did your ancestor have this type of job?

 In addition to job postings and personal want ads, the things folks sold also provides insight into your ancestor’s world.
 What vehicles did people wish to sell, and for how much?
 What were the property values?

 In the 1700s and 1800s, people turned to the newspapers to review or predict the weather.
 Discover the temperatures, precipitation, and weather-related disasters that impacted a day in the life of your ancestors.